ashih2018/UofTCourseFinder/README.md

 The user will also have the option to save the courses in a text file.

 ## Contributors
-3-D Rubik's cube was written by Alexander Shih, student at the University of Toronto, class of 2022.
+University of Toronto Course Searcher was written by Alexander Shih, student at the University of Toronto, class of 2022.